carj/pyPreservica/docs/intro.rst

     >>> asset.entity_type
     <EntityType.ASSET: 'IO'>

-If your credentials are valid, pyPreservica returns a client object which is the connetection to the server.
+If your credentials are valid, pyPreservica returns a client object which is the connection to the server.
 Printing the client returns information about the connection such as the server and the user name etc. This can be useful to check that you are connected to the correct system.